scottmuc/infrastructure/.github/ISSUE_TEMPLATE/raspberry-pi-repaving-template.md

 # Things to do with the existing build

+- [ ] Enable DHCP on the router and remove port mapping and release/renew IP address

 - [ ] Create SD card with the latest Raspberry Pi OS<details>
   <summary>Instructions</summary>